-This report will contain the container identification numbers (IDs) of every container in the shipment, listed by Shipping Package number and by assembly number (for seven-packs, four-packs, three-packs, two-packs, and single units), for every assembly in the Shipping Package.
+This report will contain the container identification numbers (IDs) of every container in the shipment, listed by Shipping Package number and by assembly number (for seven-packs, four-packs, and three-packs), for every assembly in the Shipping Package.
 This report is used by the Permittees to verify containers in a shipment and will be generated on a shipment basis.

-• Waste Container Data Report
+Waste Container Data Report